 Our Apgar location is purely rentals, and the crew there spends the day renting a variety of small watercraft and running the cash register.

-Every summer we also hire a few deckhands to assist around the ticket office and with renting boats.
+Every summer we also hire a few dockhands to assist around the ticket office and with renting boats.
 These staff do not need to be over 18 years of age.

 We provide free shared housing at each location, and the grocery bill is split among location crew, as is the cooking and cleaning.
 Most employees will have to share a room with at least one other employee, but in Glacier, we don’t spend too much time indoors.

-There is a free shuttle system that runs on the Going to the Sun Highway, and an inexpensive shuttle that runs between the major lodges, so it is possible to get around without a vehicle.
+There is a free shuttle system that runs on the Going to the Sun Highway during the peak season, and an inexpensive shuttle that runs between the major lodges, so it is possible to get around without a vehicle.
 Ride sharing is also quite common among our staff and other park employees.

 To be a boat captain, you must be over 18 and pass both a pre-employment drug screen and physical exam.
 During the season all employees are part of a random drug testing pool as required by the US Coast Guard and National Park Service.